 Guests at the Retreat's Women's Recovery Center will discover the importance of practicing the Twelve Step treatment program in their daily lives and gain a commitment to undergo personal changes that are so important to recovery.
 Mentorship and sponsorship help deepen the treatment and strengthen the process of change.

 If you have a co-occurring disease, we recommend pairing our treatment program with medical or clinical treatment with a licensed professional.
 Our center is not a substitute for psychotherapy, medical, or clinical treatment.

 Finding a Recovery Center Near You

-If you're looking for a recovery center that will help you live a fulfilling life in recovery, The Retreat is here to help.
+If you're looking for a women's mental health retreat near me that will help you live a fulfilling life in recovery, The Retreat is here to help.
 Our program is open to anyone in the country suffering from addiction and is conveniently located near a city that has thousands of active AA members attending meetings regularly.

 At The Retreat recovery center, our mission is to improve the quality of life for individuals, families, and communities affected by alcohol and drug dependency by providing affordable, effective educational services grounded in the Twelve Step principles of Alcoholics Anonymous.
 We understand how desperate family members are to help their loved ones.
 If you have a loved one struggling with drugs and alcohol, contact us today.
-We can educate you on how to respond to the addiction and to support them in ways that really help.
-If you're an individual looking for a recovery center that will help improve your treatment, contact us today.
+We can educate you on how to respond to the addiction and support them in ways that really help.
+If you're an individual looking for mental health retreat centers that will help improve your treatment, contact us today.
 The Retreat's Women's Recovery Center is here to help you take back your life and get the treatment you need to live a fulfilling life in recovery.